AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   - macOS Big Sur ~ Ventura

-    - Works without making any changes to posted EFI.
+    - Works without making any changes to the posted EFI.

   - macOS Sonoma 14.4+